MaillPierre/SWKrimpSim/README.md

-# SWKrimpSIm: Structural similarity of RDF graphs using frequent pattern maining
+# SWKrimpSim: Structural similarity of RDF graphs using frequent pattern mining #

 ## Content of the repository